BUSINESS SERVICES DIVISION

 - Review expenditure reports produced by the District to ensure that Measure G bond proceeds were expended only for the purposes set forth in Measure G;

 - Present to the Board of Education in public session, an annual written report outlining their activities and conclusions regarding the expenditure of Measure G bond proceeds.

 Board of Education appoints the committee's members from applications submitted to the District.
 The committee meets quarterly, and members are eligible to serve two two-year terms.
 Anyone with questions about the committee c an call the district's Business Services office at (909) 580-5000 x6601.

-If you have questions regarding the committee please contact Joanne Medina at Business Services.
+If you have questions regarding the committee please contact Kasey Kubota at Business Services.